zekome/blog/get-time-machine-for-your-blog/index.md

 **Time machine**

 It is an interesting feature.
 A time machine for travelling through different versions of content, including images.
-The Delorian machine drives back to the past with a return ticket.
+The DeLorean machine drives back to the past with a return ticket.
 The rule is simple.
 You can’t touch anything, but you can take a look.

 When you share a link with your friends on social networks, you certainly don’t want shared content to change.
 It should remain just like it was at the moment you have shared it.